In order to authenticate requests to the Numeral API, Numeral enforces two levels of authentication:

 1.2. mTLS

-If you do not have static IPs or prefer to use mTLS over IP whitelisting, please follow the steps below to generate and share a certificate signing request (CSR) with Numeral.
+If you do not have static IPs or prefer to use mTLS over IP whitelisting, follow the steps below to generate and share a certificate signing request (CSR) with Numeral.

 1.2.1.
 Generate an authentication certificate private key